ricniew/check-itm-agent-responsiveness/README.md

    - Creating an agent status list before real time data request
    - Retrieve real-time data from the agents
    - Creating an agent status list again
-   - Check for which agents no data have been returned and reporting those agents to STDOUT and/or into file.
+   - Check for which agents no data have been returned and reporting those agents to STDOUT and into a file.

 3 Supported Operating System